 LTIT 7A-B-C. Introductory Intensive Italian (4-4-4) The equivalent of a full year of Italian language is covered.
 Through a total immersion approach, students will be able to develop proficiency in grammar, essential reading and writing skills, basic comprehension and production of spoken Italian and language functions.
 Given in summer session only.
+(Not offered summer 2002.)
 LTIT 40.
 Conversational Intermediate Italian (4) Students improve their verbal skills through group conversations about issues relevant to modern life in Italy and their own life in America.
 Italian current events and society are discussed; students contribute oral presentations on Italian topics.
 Given in summer session only.
 Prerequisite: Linguistics/Italian 1C/1CX or consent of instructor.
-KOREAN LITERATURE LTKO 1A-B-C. First-Year Korean (5-5-5) First-year Korean, with attention to reading, writing, and speaking.
+(Not offered summer 2002.)
+KOREAN LITERATURE LTKO 1A-B-C. Beginning Korean I-II-III: First Year (5-5-5) First-year Korean, with attention to reading, writing, and speaking.
 Prerequisite: LTKO 1A is prerequisite to 1B; 1B is prerequisite to 1C.
-LTKO 2A-B. Intermediate Korean: Second Year (5-5) Second-year Korean in two quarters.
+LTKO 2A-B-C. Intermediate Korean I-II-III: Second Year (5-5-5) Second-year Korean in two quarters.
 Students continue learning all four skills-speaking, listening, reading, and writing-and cultural understanding in beyond-survival level.
 Short essays; conversational exercises using more complex vocabularies, expressions, and sentence structures with good command of Korean.
 Prerequisite: LTKO 1C or the equivalent or consent of instructor.
+LTKO 3A-B-C. Advanced Korean I-II-III (4-4-4) This course will help students develop advanced-level skills in the Korean language.
+Upon completion of this course, students are expected to have a good command of Korean in various formal settings and to understand/read daily news broadcasts/newspapers.
+Prerequisite: LTKO 2C or placement test and consent of instructor for 3A; 3A is prerequisite to 3B; 3B for 3C.
+LTKO 100.
+Advanced Readings in Korean Literature and Culture (4) Designed both as an advanced reading class and as an introduction to Korean literature, history, and culture.
+We will survey major issues from the colonial period to the present, reading from a variety of sources.
+Prerequisite: LTKO 50 and/or recommendation of instructor.
 LATIN LITERATURE (See also listings under Classical Studies) LOWER-DIVISION LTLA 1.
 Beginning Latin (4) Study of Latin, including grammar and reading.